 Horizons Regional Council has prepared a single policy and regulatory document which covers all its RMA responsibilities.
 It is named the 'One Plan' because it combines the previous six separate plans and Regional Policy Statement into one document.
-The outstanding appeals on the Proposed One Plan are currently being considered by the Environment Court.

-The District Plan must give effect to the Regional Policy Statement matters set out in the Proposed One Plan.
+The District Plan must give effect to the Regional Policy Statement matters set out in the One Plan.
 The Regional Plan rules manage freshwater and coastal water, soil conservation, and air resources.
-Therefore the Proposed One Plan contains rules on discharges to water, land and air, water takes, and activities within the Coastal Marine Area (CMA), which is the coastal area defined by the mean high water mark and the New Zealand coastline 12 nautical mile limit.
+Therefore the One Plan contains rules on discharges to water, land and air, water takes, and activities within the Coastal Marine Area (CMA), which is the coastal area defined by the mean high water mark and the New Zealand coastline 12 nautical mile limit.